Levi and I are both photography nerds. We have several cameras, a lot of lenses, and a variety of other camera-related accessories.

 We’ve saved a lot of money living in an RV, so after some research and money-saving procrastination, we purchased a Nikon D500.
 And since we moved to Tucson, we’re excited about photography again.

-In searching for places to use our new camera, Levi found Whitewater Draw.
+In searching for places to see the sights in southern Arizona and use our new camera, Levi found Whitewater Draw.
 It’s out in the middle of nowhere, and the drive to it from Tucson is beautiful.
-You pass through Coronado National Forest, which is always a treat.
-And, of course, there’s mountains.

 A primitive road leads out to Whitewater Draw, which really sucks if you’re in a tiny car with a short wheelbase.
 What’s at the end of the primitive road is worth the beating you take to get there, though.